Transformer-Based Video Front-Ends for Audio-Visual Speech Recognition for Single and Multi-Person Video: Experiments

 As a side note, we were surprised that all the tested models performed so well in the presence of the 0dB babble noise (compare this to the performance drop in Table~\ref{tab:av_asr}).
 The main reason for this is the very high quality of the audio.

-Finally, we did not observe any benefit in fine-tuning our lip reading models.
-We hypothesise that the domain shift between our train data and the LRS3-TED test set is the greatest for the audio modality.
+Finally, we did not observe any benefit in fine-tuning our lip reading models on LRS3-TED.
+We hypothesise that the domain shift between our train data and the LRS3-TED test set is the greatest for the audio modality (clean, professionally recorded audio).